-More than two decades later, in late 2006, a low-quality digital copy of Jackson and Anka’s original “Love Never Felt So Good” demo leaked on the Internet.
-Then, shortly after the King of Pop’s 2009 death, a copy of that original tape was discovered by the Jackson Estate.
+More than two decades later, in late 2006, a low-quality digital copy of Jackson and Anka’s original “Love Never Felt So Good” demo leaked online.
+Then, shortly after Jackson’s 2009 death, a copy of that original tape was discovered by the pop star’s Estate.

 “What happened was Michael obviously copied those original tapes, put them away, and all these years later that copy he had in his drawer of my tape is the one they used,” deduces Anka of the Jackson Estate’s access to his original recordings.

 Following its discovery, “Love Never Felt So Good” was given to Dutch composer Giorgio Tuinfort to be remixed in consideration for release on an upcoming project.
 Tuinfort’s remix of “Love Never Felt So Good,” which was co-produced by Jackson Estate co-executor John McClain, was considered for, but not included on Michael – the controversial posthumous album released by Sony and the Estate in December 2010.